-North Quabbin Garlic and Arts Festival – 15 Years of Celebration!
+14th Annual North Quabbin Garlic and Arts Festival

-Date and Time: Saturday and Sunday, October 5 and 6, 10 a.m. to 5 PM both days.
+Event Date: Saturday and Sunday, September 29 and 30, 10 a.m. to 5 PM both days.
 Shine or Rain

-Admission: Only: $5 per day for Adults, $8 for weekend pass.
+Admission: Adults $5 per day, $8 for weekend pass.
 Kids 12 and under free.

-Get the whole bulb at: www.garlicandarts.org; the 2013 schedule of exhibitors, music, entertainment and games, chef demos, renewable energy, local living and healing arts workshops will be updated by July.
+for the complete 2012 schedules of exhibitors, music, entertainment, kids activities and games, chef demos, renewable energy, local living and healing arts workshops.

 A fully volunteer committee of friends and neighbors, and Seeds of Solidarity Education Center, a non-profit organization, organize the North Quabbin Garlic and Arts Festival.
 Supporters include the Forster/Stewart Family, local businesses, and over 200 community volunteers the festival weekend.
 Festival proceeds keep the event sustainable and affordable, and support the festival’s community grant program for regional arts, agriculture, health, and energy projects.